Hi. I'm Chaiyong Ragkhitwetsagul.

 You can find my CV here:

-- 10 Jan 2017: "Using Compilation/Decompilation to Enhance Clone Detection" is accepted at IWSC 2017.
-We compile and decompile three software systems and found that the comp/decompilation process helps increasing clone recall of NiCad without sacrificing precision.
+10 Jan 2017: The paper "Using Compilation/Decompilation to Enhance Clone Detection" is accepted at IWSC 2017.

-- 12 Sep 2016: I have received the NSF Student Travel Support for my trip to SSBSE 2016 in the US.
+12 Sep 2016: I receive NSF Student Travel Support for my trip to SSBSE'16 in the US.
 Thanks to the organiser!

-- 29 Jul 2016: My submission of "Similarity of Source Code in the Presence of Pervasive Modifications" to SCAM 2016 is accepted.
-This is my very first full research paper.
+29 Jul 2016: My submission of "Similarity of Source Code in the Presence of Pervasive Modifications" to SCAM 2016 is accepted.

-- 30 Jun 2016: I have been awarded a 1-year $20,000-worth cloud computing power from Microsoft Azure for Research for my proposal of "ISiCS: Internet-scaled Similar Code Search".
+30 Jun 2016: I am awarded a 1-year $20,000-worth cloud computing power from Microsoft Azure for Research for my proposal of "ISiCS: Internet-scaled Similar Code Search".

-- 23 Jun 2016: My SSBSE Challenge Track 2016 paper "Searching for Configurations in Clone Evaluation: A Replication Study" co-authored with Matheus Paixao, Manal Adham, Saheed Busari, Jens Krinke, and John H. Drake is accepeted.
+23 Jun 2016: My paper "Searching for Configurations in Clone Evaluation: A Replication Study" is accepeted at SSBSE'16.
 I was very excited since this is the first research paper ever in my PhD study.